 - While your chicken is cooking, cut the bell peppers and onion into thin slices.

-- Once the chicken is removed, saute the bell peppers and onion in the same skillet over medium heat for 4-5 minutes, stirring frequently.
+- Once the chicken has finished cooking, remove it to a plate and let it rest for a couple of minutes.
+Add the bell peppers and onion to the same skillet over medium heat and saute for 4-5 minutes, stirring frequently.

 - Add the chicken back into the skillet, add a squeeze of fresh lime juice and stir everything together.